juliasabatel/Sharks_proyecto/README.md

 🦈 Shark attack deaths by sex

 Finally, through the cleaning performed, it is interesting to see the higher number of shark attack fatalities based on the sex of the victim.
-The following graph clearly shows how the high number of female cases fail to survive a shark attack.
+The following graph clearly shows how the high number of male cases fail to survive a shark attack.

 <img width="760" alt="Captura de Pantalla 2022-11-01 a las 8 52 44" src="https://user-images.githubusercontent.com/29893993/199186876-5b9a38b1-6c81-447b-9963-330c8361e7b7.png">